Albany, NY, Schools for EMT Training

 Other School Options

-One other school option is SUNY College of Agriculture and Technology at Cobleskill, which offers a Paramedic Associate of Applied Science program that includes EMT training in the first semester.
+One other school option is SUNY College of Agriculture and Technology at Cobleskill, which offers a paramedic Associate of Applied Science program that includes EMT training in the first semester.
 This school is just under an hour away from Albany.
-The New York State Bureau of EMS certification also offers suggestions for EMT training classes that aren't associated with colleges.
 Western Turnpike Rescue Squad, Inc. offers an EMT course, and the program is located only ten miles from downtown.
-The City of Albany offers an EMT course at Albany High School, which is only six minutes from downtown and allows students to earn credits that can be used in college.